 Dentists have dental degree generalized in dental and oral health.
 They diagnose and treat diseases affecting teeth and gums.

 Orthodontists have a specialized orthodontics degree in addition to their general dental degree.
-They are specialists in facial growth, dental development, and occlusion along with being specialists in tooth and jaw alignment.
+They are specialists in facial growth, dental development, occlusion and teeth-jaw alignment.

-No. After bonding the braces on your teeth, you may feel a small amount of discomfort for a couple days as your teeth, gums, cheeks, and mouth get used to your new braces.
-As you continue your treatment, you will have your regular appointments for adjustments and feel some pressure, not pain.
-The wires and rubber bands put pressure on your teeth to slowly straighten them.
+No. After bonding the braces on your teeth, you may feel a minute discomfort for a couple days until your teeth, gums, cheeks, and mouth get used to your new braces.
+As you continue your treatment, you will have your regular appointments for adjustments and you may feel some pressure, not pain.
+That is a result wires and rubber bands putting pressure on your teeth to slowly straighten them.

-The amount of time spent wearing braces will vary depending on the individual patient, because every smile responds differently to treatment.
-Treatment times can take anywhere between six and 30 months, but most standard treatments take about 22 months (roughly two years on average).
+The duration of orthodontic treatment vary depending on individual circumstances, because every smile responds differently to treatment.
+Treatment times can take anywhere between six to 30 months, but most standard treatments take about 22 months (roughly two years on average).

-With braces, you should brush your teeth at least three times a day to keep your teeth, gums, and mouth healthy and clean.
+With braces, you should brush your teeth at least three times a day to keep your teeth, gums, and mouth clean and healthy.
 Brushing regularly will help remove any food that may be caught between the braces.
-You should also floss daily to get in between your braces where your brush isn’t able to reach.
-Your orthodontist can show you how to properly brush and floss once your braces are place.
+You should also floss daily to clean in between your braces where your brush isn’t able to reach.
+Your orthodontist can show you how to properly brush and floss once your braces are placed.

 Playing an instrument or a contact sport may require some adjustment when you first get your braces, but wearing braces will not stop you from participating in any of your school activities.
 If you play a contact sport, it is recommended that you wear a mouthguard to protect your braces or appliance.